krzysztofbelina/sql-practice-portfolio/README.md

-# sql-practice-portfolio
+# SQL Portfolio – Finance & Oracle Certification Prep

 SQL practice tasks for finance and investment funds.
 Exercises inspired by Oracle SQL certification (intermediate level) and artificial case studies designed to mirror real scenarios that may occur in practice, based on my professional experience in investment funds.
-# SQL Portfolio – Finance & Oracle Certification Prep

-This repository contains my SQL practice exercises.
-The tasks are based on:
-- **Oracle SQL certification** (intermediate level)
-- **Finance & fund accounting use cases**
-- **Artificial case studies** that simulate realistic scenarios which may occur in professional practice, inspired by my own experience in investment funds.
+---

 ## Purpose
 This repository is created solely for **educational and training purposes**.
 The dataset (`lux_funds` table) is **entirely artificial** and does not represent real financial data.
 The inclusion of common financial institution names (banks, auditors) serves **only to make the exercises more realistic** and relatable to professional SQL use cases in finance.

 ---